Here we'll show you how to use your phone as a remote control for your Arduino. The video below shows a similar Arduino Yún sketch in action.

 5Go to the Nexmo > Voice > CaptureTextToSpeechPrompt in our Library.

-6Turn on IoT Mode and make sure that you've added details about the shield that your Arduino board is using to connect to the internet.
+6Select Arduino from the drop down menu.
+Choose your device and make sure that you've added details about how your Arduino is connecting to the internet.

-7Test out the Choreo from our website and confirm that your Phone gets a call and that when you enter a number of the keypad, that number is returned as part of the Nexmo response in the Output section of the page.
+7Click Generate Code to test out the Choreo from our website.
+Confirm that your Phone gets a call and that when you enter a number of the keypad, that number is returned as part of the Nexmo response in the Output section of the page.

 Testing the Nexmo Choreo from our website

 8Create a Profile from your Choreo inputs, so that you can refer to this profile in your sketch - this will help save RAM on your Arduino board, and also lets you change the behavior of your sketch by editing the Profile on our website as opposed to editing your code.

 9Using the visual pin board, click one of the Arduino's pins to configure a digital actuator.
 Next, set an Actuator Trigger Condition for your digital actuator.
 Indicate that you want to set your actuator's digital pin to high if the user presses 1 on their keypad after receiving the phone call.

 10When you've confirmed that the Choreo runs successfully and you've saved a Profile, you can copy the auto-generated Arduino code from the